MohammadHoseinAbootalebi/MohammadHoseinAbootalebi.github.io/Docs/Full Stack Developer/Projects/3 - Assisti/English/ReadMe.md

 In this section, it is evident that this project demonstrates my professional expertise in artificial intelligence engineering, showcasing my ability to develop AI models while also building robust front-end and back-end systems.
 By seamlessly integrating theoretical models into real-time software applications, I exemplify my skills as a professional full-stack developer and software engineer.

-TODO : Till recording real time video of real OCR section of Assisti and adding it to the documentation.
+TODO : Till explaining the backend side of deletion process.

 ### Testing